-The sweltering Caribbean Coast of Colombia.
+the sweltering Caribbean Coast of Colombia.

-At a local beach party in Jamaica.
+I was at a local beach party in Jamaica.
 It wasn’t the outrageous dancing or the peculiar goat soup that threw me off.
 It was the strange strain of “English” that the locals spoke.
 Having broken conversation in what was supposed to be the same language was really disorienting.

 Sydney!
 Even after all the amazing places I’ve visited, this is still the only city that I want to call home.
 Paris is a close second though.